- Adult body length is 45 to 66 cm (18 to 31 in).

 Northern Ribbonsnake’s distinctive white spot in front of eye.
 Credit: Scott Gillingwater

-For more information about the Northern Ribbonsnake in the Georgian Bay area, contact:
+For more information about the Eastern Ribbonsnake in the Georgian Bay area, contact:

 Ministry of Natural Resources and Forestry